 Think about why you want a fence.
 Are you trying to keep pets in or provide a safe place for kids to play?
 Are you trying to keep your things safe and your neighbors out?
 If you have pets or young children you want to keep in your yard, you’ll likely want a vinyl or wood picket fence.
 A wood post fence, alternatively, would not be effective at keeping children or pets in your yard.
 Aluminum fences are often used around pools because they are tough to scale and withstand contact with water.
 Chain link fences tend to be far easier to scale, and their gates are harder to keep locked.

-Need to find a pro for your Fence Building Project?Find Pros
+Ready to start your Fence Building Project?Find Pros

 Vinyl fences are often called privacy fences, and for good reason.
 They are tall and keep nosy neighbors out.
 If you want your property to be blocked off from others’ view, vinyl might be the right choice.
 Wood picket fences provide some privacy also, depending on height.
 Wood picket and vinyl fences are also a good choice if you are trying to block noise from neighbors.
 Wood and post, chain link and aluminum fences don’t provide much in the way of privacy.